prolixalias/puppet-gigaspaces/README.md

 ## Module Description

-Gigaspaces XAP is a in-memory computing platform for the JVM, this module will install, configure and if you wish, enable the service.
+Gigaspaces XAP is a in-memory computing platform for the JVM, this module will install, configure and manage the service.

 ## Setup

 ### What gigaspaces affects

-* service  and environment files (created and written to).
+* service  and environment files
 * package

 ### Setup Requirements